About GRACE

 Facilities Committee

 This committee works to foster relationships between school and parish sites in order to achieve common goals involving safety, appearance and functionality, in order to provide and enhance an inviting, quality, faith-filled teaching and learning environment.
-This committee has been formed through the ongoing Actions Plans involved in the GRACE Strategic Plan, specifically in relation to the Key Focus Area of VITALITY.

 Finance Committee

 This committee is committed to establishing a budget that is as efficient and effective as possible in consideration of tuition, parish subsidy and third-source funding.
-Current goals and work of this committee involve the Key Focus Area of VITALITY as outlined in the GRACE Strategic Plan.